-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities;

+Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and

+Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The Company's cash and cash equivalents are all classified at level one of the fair value hierarchy.
+The Company's cash is all classified at level one of the fair value hierarchy.
 The Company's remaining financial instruments are classified as Level 2.